 Check out more of our fun family beach getaway to Gulf Shores Alabama in this video:

-Learn how to build real sandcastles with Sand Castle University
+Learn How to Build Sandcastles at Sand Castle University

 While you’re at the beach, why not finally learn how to make a real sandcastle?